stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

 * TU encoded setup

-  * Prompt: ask the same question, but instruct the AI to use “multi scale archetypes”, “vortex tangle statistics”, and a “classical to quantum bridge tension” as organizing concepts, without introducing any deep TU generative rules.
+  * Prompt: ask the same question, but instruct the AI to use multi scale archetypes, vortex tangle statistics, and a classical to quantum bridge tension as organizing concepts, without introducing any deep TU generative rules.
   * Observation: record whether the explanation becomes more structured, with explicit stages of the cascade and clearer distinctions between regimes.

 * Comparison metric